8 Tips for Choosing and Using Olive Oil

 4. Have two olive oils on hand.

-I keep one less-expensive olive oil for cooking—my ‘house’ oil right now is Puget— and I keep at least one other for salads and serving with uncooked dishes, which is always a premium, top-quality olive oil.
-The one I buy depends on my mood or what foods are in season at the time.
-Right now I’m using two different ones.
-My arbequinia oil from Spain is great; fruity and sweet (and goes well with chocolate…which is always in season!), while the Algerian olive oil is salty and heavy and perfect with tomatoes and Greek cheese.
+I keep one less-expensive olive oil for cooking—I have a ‘house’ oil I use for frying, and a better bottle for salads and finishing uncooked dishes, which is always top-quality olive oil.
+The one I buy depends on my mood, or what’s available.
+I do like using arbequinia oil from Spain or California which is fruity and sweet (and goes well with chocolate…which is always in season!), while the North African, Greek, Middle Eastern, or Turkish olive oils can be fuller flavored.
+In recent years, I’ve been ordering olive oil in bulk from Sicily from Mary Taylor Simeti, but she only ships within Europe.

 5. Don’t pay much attention to the country of origin.

-Just like people say, “American food is bad“, there’s good American food and there’s bad American food.
+Just like people say, “American food is bad,” there’s good American food and there’s bad American food.
 Same with olive oil.
 There’s good Tuscan olive oil and there’s bad Tuscan olive oil.
-Just because something says ‘Tuscany’ or ‘Provence’ on it doesn’t mean it’s necessarily good or bad.
+Just because something says ‘Tuscany’ or ‘Provence’ on the label does not mean it’s necessarily good or bad.

-And “Made In France” means something different than “Product of France“.
+Also be aware that “Made In France” (or “Made in Italy”) means something different than “Product of France.”
 “Made In…” means the oil is actually made in that country with olives that are supposed to be grown and pressed there.

-“Product of France” means the olive oil was bottled there, but could be made from olives from North African that were shipped to Hungary then transported to France for bottling.
-It’s not that that’s necessarily bad, but some countries have different pesticide and labeling standards and it’s nice to be up-front about those kind of things with consumers so we know what they’re getting.
+“Product of Italy” means that the olive oil was bottled there, but could be made from olives from North African that were shipped to Italy for bottling.
+It’s not that that’s necessarily bad, but it’s nice to be up-front about those kind of things with consumers so we know what we’re getting.

 6. Spend more, get more.